 After grades are released in January and June respectively, students can submit their Top 5 preferred universities abroad via the MoveOn portal.
 Please note that only universities for which students meet the admission requirements should be selected.

-Based on host university requirements, MBS grades, TOEFL scores, and the availability of spots, a final placement will be determined.
-Throughout this process, MBS advisors will stay in close contact with students to finalize the assignment.
-Once confirmed, students accept their spot via the MoveOn portal, after which MBS officially nominates them to the host university.
+Based on host university requirements, MBS grades, and the availability of spots, the spots will be assigned.
+Students accept their spot via the MoveOn portal, after which MBS officially nominates them to the host university.

-Once you have accepted your study abroad contract, you will begin working with your MBS Study Abroad Advisor on the application.
+After nomination, the host university will contact you with further details for your application.
 Since each university has slightly different dates, your application will be due at a different time than your classmate‘s.

 While waiting to hear back from your host university, you can begin preparing for the visa and housing process.
 Check to see if you need a visa and if so what documents you will need for the application.
 Begin looking at housing options – is there on-campus housing?
 What off-campus housing options are available?
 You should not sign a contract or complete your visa application until you have the approval from the university, but it never hurts to look.

-After you have been accepted at the university and have confirmed your decision to attend, you may need to apply for a visa or find housing.
+After you have been accepted at the university, you may need to apply for a visa or find housing.
 Read all documents from your university carefully so you do not miss any information.
 In general, treat all government documents with extra care.

 If you choose not to live on campus or your university does not have an on campus housing option, check with students who have been abroad previously for tips and tricks.
 You can find their names in the online partner university database.